Average duration of stay

 - Three meals per day provided either directly by the infrastructure or through other means;

 - The right to be visited by lawyers and representatives of UNHCR.
 These visits should take place in a separate room which allows for private conversations.

 The extensive closure and re-opening of reception places in the past years caused many problems throughout 2019.
-This includes poor reception conditions as it mainly involves tents and containers as well as poor quality of services provided during the asylum procedure and at reception centres as unexperienced social workers have been recruited, after the experienced social workers had to leave due to closure (see: Types of accommodation).
-Due to a lack of staff at the Immigration Office and the CGRS, the asylum procedure takes longer and subsequently asylum seekers stay longer in reception centres.
+This included poor reception conditions as it mainly involved tents and containers as well as poor quality of services provided during the asylum procedure and at reception centres as unexperienced social workers have been recruited, after the experienced social workers had to leave due to closure (see: Types of accommodation).

 The unavoidable consequence of the governmental crisis management that focuses on providing material aid – “bed, bath, bread” – and stimulating (voluntary and forced) return, is that immaterial assistance (for example legal, psychological, social aid) risks being seriously underfunded, especially when it comes to non-governmental services.
 Organisations such as Vluchtelingenwerk Vlaanderen and the Belgian Refugee Council (CBAR-BCHV) have lost substantial parts of their public funding, or, in case of the latter, the organisation has disappeared altogether.
 In 2017, the government has also decided to cut the budget of the Integration Agency (Agentschap Inburgering en Integratie) which provides inter alia legal advice and integration courses.

 Information provided by Fedasil, January 2021.

 Articles 11, 22, 28 and 36 Reception Act.